NVIDIA/TensorRT-Incubator/tripy/CONTRIBUTING.md

     ```

 3. Install MLIR-TensorRT wheels
-    MLIR-TensorRT builds with a specific version of TensorRT, ensure it matches the version required by Tripy.
-    This requirement can be relaxed in future.

-    You can confirm the required TensorRT version:
+    MLIR-TensorRT can be built with a specific version of TensorRT.
+Once built, it can link with a compatible range of TensorRT versions.
+For instance, if MLIR-TensorRT is built with TensorRT 10.2, it can link with TensorRT versions 10.0 and above.

+    The Tripy container includes a pre-installed TensorRT library.
+Follow these steps to confirm the TensorRT version and ensure compatibility with your TensorRT wheels.
     ```bash
       echo "$LD_LIBRARY_PATH" | grep -oP 'TensorRT-\K\d+\.\d+\.\d+\.\d+'
     ```
-    Ensure that installed wheels version (`major * 10 + minor` version) matches above TensorRT version.
+    Ensure the installed TensorRT wheels have:
+    * The same major version as the TensorRT version in the container.
+    * A minor version equal to or higher than the version in the container.

     For python 3.10.12, run:
     ```bash